Introduction

 Explore more natural health advice and healing tips in our Nature’s & Healing category at Health Tips To You, your trusted source for wellness.

-Essential oils are a popular choice for reducing stress and promoting calm.
-Below are some of the best essential oils used in aromatherapy for stress relief and relaxation:
+A lot of people use essential oils to calm down and feel better.
+Here are some of the best essential oils used in Aromatherapy for stress relief and relaxation:

 1. Lavender Oil